taublast/Doom.Mobile/README.md

 You can set the `static bool KeepAspectRatio` inside `MauiProgram` to `false` if you want a more immersive experience.
 As doom is computing its walls on CPU do not try to debug this on mobile..
 See performance notes below.
-The final texture is rendered using a shader so it can be modified in the future to do more work on GPU.
+The final texture is rendered using a shader so it can be modified in the future to do more work on GPU for the DOOM engine.

 ### Performance